shlizee/CelegansWholeIntegration/docs/index.md

   {% endfor %}
 </ul>

 This blog is part of [_CelegansWholeIntegration_ repository](https://github.com/shlizee/CelegansWholeIntegration).
 We are preparing to release the code and will notify about the release in this blog.
+Also refer to _CelegansWholeIntegration_ preprint for additional details about the work: [BiorXiv Preprint](https://www.biorxiv.org/content/10.1101/724328v1).